docpad-archive/documentation/01-start/05-faq.html.md

 Check this [GitHub issue](https://github.com/bevry/docpad/issues/749), see if it helps. :)

+## Cannot get past accepting the Terms of Service

+Check this [GitHub issue](https://github.com/bevry/docpad/issues/854) for a conversation on this bug.

+TL;DR start DocPad with the `--offline` option and see if that works. :)

 ## Want more help?

 - Getting errors?
 [Try our Troubleshooting Page](/docpad/troubleshoot)